 To use your own lookup file in Splunk Enterprise, you can define the lookup in Splunk Web or edit the

 transforms.conf file.
-Splunk Cloud subscribers must use Splunk Web to define lookups.
+If you use Splunk Cloud Platform, use Splunk Web to define lookups.

 Define a geospatial lookup in Splunk Web